 A lot of our clients fly to either Glasgow or Edinburgh airport and then we arrange a taxi transfer.
 This costs approx. £60.

-Airports at Glasgow and Edinburgh are an hour away.
+Airports at Glasgow and Edinburgh are less than an hour away.
 Glasgow Prestwick a little longer.

 Edinburgh is the easiest choice of Airport, but Glasgow and Glasgow Prestwick are also good.
 We can arrange transfers to and from any airport or main line stations at Edinburgh, Glasgow, or Motherwell.